 Chair Rhoads moves on to the next item which is: Initial Review – John Teixeira 2763 E. Lake Rd.
 Proposal to place a shed on the property.

-Mr. Teixeira is representing himself; he reviews the fact that he needs additional storage for tools and supplies such as a mower and tools.
+Mr. Teixeira is representing himself; he reviews the fact that he needs additional storage for tools, supplies and a mower.
 The property has two buildings on it and he would like to place a shed on his property and is aware that he is in need of a variance to be able to add this shed because he is over on the impermeable surface, as well as a non-conforming lot.

 Vice Chair Condon asks if there is any way he could remove some impermeable surfaces that are already present.
 Member Palen asked about the bump out in the driveway and it is required to make the parking safer.
 Mr. Teixeira explains that he is in need of additional storage for his mower and other items that he uses for outside work.